-- uncertainty for farmers and land managers (with the development of a new system of farming and land management support moving towards a public benefits model that covers a wider range of ecosystem services); - climate change mitigation and adaption (developing resilient habitats and the potential for carbon sequestration); and - · the ongoing impact of tree diseases.
+- uncertainty for farmers and land managers (with the development of a new system of farming and land management support moving towards a public benefits model that covers a wider range of ecosystem services); - climate change mitigation and adaption (developing resilient habitats and the potential for carbon sequestration); and

+• the ongoing impact of tree diseases.
 Ash Dieback Hymenoscyphus fraxineus will significantly adversely affect the population of ash trees within the park over the next 10 years.
 Other tree diseases, such as Phytophthora ramorum are starting to have significant effects on other species, such as Larch.

-Within the next 10 years there will likely be:
+Within the next 10 years there will be:

 - continuing landscape evolution as a result of climate change - extensive loss of ash woodland, farmland, roadside, village and townscape trees due to Ash Dieback.
-Larch will likely also be significantly affected by Phytophthora, while new pests and diseases may potentially affect other tree species. - potential opportunities to accommodate 'wooded landscape' creation opportunities as part of the new ELM schemes (including Farming in Protected Landscapes) and Landscape Recovery schemes. - opportunities to accommodate wooded landscapes as part of woodland creation schemes to mitigate and offset carbon emissions (WCC) and BNG / green finance. - · potential reduction in intensity of agricultural management in some areas (which could lead to opportunities for nature and landscape recovery). - · potential pressure for agricultural intensification in some areas (which could lead to the further loss of trees and scrub).
+Larch will likely also be significantly affected by Phytophthora, while new pests and diseases may potentially affect other tree species. - potential opportunities to accommodate 'wooded landscape' creation opportunities as part of the Sustainable Farming Incentive, Local Nature Recovery and Landscape Recovery schemes. - opportunities to accommodate woodland as part of woodland creation schemes to mitigate and offset carbon emissions (WCC). - potential reduction in intensity of agricultural management in some areas (which could lead to opportunities for nature and landscape recovery). - potential pressure for agricultural intensification in some areas (which could lead to the further loss of trees and scrub).